Tony-Luu/Tony-Luu/index.md

 {% include index.html %}
 {% include social-media-links.html %}

 Hello there!
-Thanks for stopping by to check out my games porfolio.
-I am actively seeking a developer position at the moment so if you're interested in my skills then please check out my contacts and socials to discuss an opportunity with me.
+I am actively seeking a developer position at the moment so if you're interested in my skills then please check out my contacts and socials to discuss an opportunity with me and thanks for stopping by to check out my games portfolio!

 <br>
 <p align="center">